Nelarius/wrenpp/README.md

 ## TODO:

-* BREAKING WREN CHANGE: `WrenMethod` no longer exist, use `WrenValue` instead.
 * Perhaps a `Value` class would be useful, instead of `Method`.
 It would behave like a Wren value, and you could call it using similar syntax to Wren (`call` method).
-* Add the wren repository to this one to resolve the dependency issue.
 * Use FixedVector in `Method::operator( Args... )` to close out any possible slow allocations.
 Size determined during compile time using `sizeof...( Args )`.
 * Consistency: `executeModule` should use `Wren::loadModuleFn`
 * Allow registration of custom types